Urban Abroad

 Roses in International Rose Test Garden are in full bloom during the summer

-Is Portland Safe?
+Is Portland safe?
 Final Words

 Overall, there is nothing to worry about if you’re looking for a cool hangout in Portland.
 It’s a very safe city with great record stores and coffee shops.